adrydry/Projects/CICD_Projects.md/Project3.md

 usermod -aG docker ubuntu
 systemctl restart docker

+Write the differents credentials of docker (Id as docker-cred as define in the jenkinsfile, put your dockerhub username and password)and Github (choose secret text, go to the github, choose settings, developper settings and click on personal access tokens, click on token classic and generate a new token)in jenkins
 **Restart our Jenkins server**
 After installing all these plugins, it's a best practice to restart the jenkins server.
 ![1](https://github.com/adrydry/Cloud_Devops_Projects2023/assets/102819001/2aa9c312-1d74-4e03-b562-80055a63bf46)